jigx-com/jigx-docs/docs/Administration/Solutions/Groups.md

 ## Removing Users from Groups

 Users can be removed from group membership.
-For example, a user changes positions in your organization and nolonger is a manager. &#x20;
+For example, a user changes positions in your organization and nolonger is a manager.

 1. Click on the group name in the list.
-2. On the** Permissions **screen, select the checkbox of the user to be removed from the group.
+2. On the **Permissions** screen, select the checkbox of the user to be removed from the group.
 3. Click on the **Remove** link and click **Ok** to the remove message.